 Infrastructure Details

-Note: TKGm is only supported in CSE version 3.0.3, 3.0.4 and CSE 3.1.1 (Beta).
+Note: TKGm is only supported in CSE version 3.0.3, 3.0.4, and CSE 3.1.1 (Beta).
 If you have upgraded your environment from CSE 3.0.x to CSE 3.1.0, please consider upgrading it to 3.1.1 for TKGm support.
-I had a word with the CSE team and looks like 3.1.1 is still under development and has a few bugs in the current version, so be careful before you plan to upgrade.
+I had a word with the CSE team, and it looks like 3.1.1 is still under development and has a few bugs in the current version, so be careful before you plan to upgrade.

 Also, CSE official documentation states that the supported VCD version with CSE 3.0.3 & 3.0.4 is 10.2.2, but in my testing, I found VCD 10.3 is backward compatible and it’s ok to use it.